 Many causes of hair loss in dogs are easily fixable with lifestyle changes.
 For example, hair loss caused by flea allergies is treatable by treating the fleas.

-Other causes of hair loss in dogs are less easily treatable and require a number of tests to confirm a diagnosis.
-Some of these conditions can also take a while to treat because vets must find the correct medication dosage then wait for it to take effect.
+Other causes of hair loss in dogs are less easily treatable and require several tests to confirm a diagnosis.
+Some of these conditions can also take a while to treat because vets must find the correct medication dosage before it takes effect.

 One of the causes of hair loss that is particularly difficult to treat is an autoimmune disease.
 Often an autoimmune disease is only controlled by treating the symptoms and providing preventative and supportive care.
-Some autoimmune diseases can be particularly difficult to manage so it is best to seek a specialty veterinarian for management in these cases.
+Some autoimmune diseases can be complicated to manage, so it is best to seek a specialty veterinarian to handle these cases.

 Conclusion / Summary

 The Biewer Terrier is a minimally shedding breed that sheds small amounts of hair year-round.
-Since this shedding is in such small amounts it is barely noticeable to owners particularly if they maintain a regular brushing and grooming schedule.
+Since this shedding is in such small amounts, it is barely noticeable to owners, mainly if they maintain a regular brushing and grooming schedule.